Viewpoint (British TV series): Production and release

 ITV commissioned Viewpoint in January 2020.
 The show was set to begin filming in the spring of 2020, but was cancelled due to the COVID-19 pandemic.
 Principal photography eventually began in August 2020 and was ITV's first drama series to begin shooting after the lockdowns which halted production.
 Filming took place at Space Studios in the city of Manchester and in other locations around the city, and finished in November 2020.

 Viewpoint aired on ITV at 9pm across the final week of April 2021.
 The first episode was watched by 4.5 million overnight viewers, 26.3% of the total TV audience that evening.
 The first four episodes achieved an average of 3.8m viewers in overnight ratings; the fifth episode accrued at least 2.1m viewers via the ITV Hub.

 Broadcast of Episode 5

-Prior to the fourth episode's broadcast on 29 April, The Guardian reported that Clarke was the subject of allegations of sexual harassment and intimidation by 20 women, which he denied.
-Although the episode aired as planned, the finale of Viewpoint was pulled from its intended broadcast on 30 April, and was replaced by a new episode of It'll Be Alright on the Night.
+Just prior to the fourth episode's broadcast on 29 April, The Guardian reported that Clarke was the subject of allegations of sexual harassment and intimidation by 20 women, which he denied.
+Although episode 4 aired as planned, the finale of Viewpoint was pulled from its intended broadcast on 30 April, and was replaced by a new episode of It'll Be Alright on the Night.
 The final episode was instead released onto ITV's on-demand platform, ITV Hub (and STV Player), alongside previous episodes, for 48 hours.
 The episodes were streamed without advertisements.

 International distribution of Viewpoint was also suspended.